ryantd42/NY-Legislative-Git/2023/A398A-2023/bill.md

   ___________

- Introduced  by M. of A. BURDICK -- read once and referred to the Commit- tee on Labor
+ Introduced  by M. of A. BURDICK -- read once and referred to the Commit- tee on Labor -- committee discharged, bill amended, ordered  reprinted as amended and recommitted to said committee

  AN  ACT to amend the labor law, in relation to notice of eligibility for unemployment benefits

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  590  of the labor law is amended by adding a new subdivision 2 to read as follows:
-  2. NOTICE  OF  ELIGIBILITY.
-ANY  WRITTEN NOTICE PROVIDED PURSUANT TO SUBDIVISION SIX OF SECTION ONE HUNDRED NINETY-FIVE OF  THIS  CHAPTER  TO ANY  EMPLOYEE  WHOSE  EMPLOYMENT  HAS BEEN TERMINATED OR WHOSE SCHEDULED WORKING HOURS HAVE BEEN REDUCED SHALL INCLUDE WRITTEN NOTICE  THAT  SUCH EMPLOYEE MAY BE ELIGIBLE FOR BENEFITS UNDER THIS ARTICLE AND INFORMATION ABOUT  APPLYING  FOR SUCH BENEFITS.
-THE WRITTEN NOTICE REQUIRED BY THIS SUBDIVISION WILL NOT BE REQUIRED IF SUCH EMPLOYEE IS ELIGIBLE FOR OR HAS SUBMITTED A REQUEST FOR LEAVE-OF-ABSENCE,  VACATION  LEAVE,  BEREAVEMENT LEAVE,  PARENTAL  LEAVE,  PERSONAL  LEAVE,  OR ANY OTHER FORM OF PAID OR UNPAID LEAVE ESTABLISHED BY THE EMPLOYER OR  DOCUMENTED  IN  WRITING  OR SUBMITTED ONLINE.
+  2. NOTICE  OF  ELIGIBILITY  UPON  SEPARATION  FROM  EMPLOYMENT.
+EVERY EMPLOYER  LIABLE  UNDER THIS ARTICLE FOR CONTRIBUTIONS SHALL INFORM EACH EMPLOYEE OF THEIR RIGHT TO FILE AN APPLICATION FOR UNEMPLOYMENT BENEFITS WITH THE DEPARTMENT.
+SUCH INFORMATION SHALL BE GIVEN AT THE TIME OF EACH PERMANENT OR INDEFINITE SEPARATION FROM EMPLOYMENT, REDUCTION IN  HOURS, TEMPORARY SEPARATION, AND ANY OTHER INTERRUPTION OF CONTINUED EMPLOYMENT THAT  RESULTS  IN  TOTAL  OR  PARTIAL UNEMPLOYMENT.
+SUCH NOTICE SHALL BE GIVEN IN  WRITING ON A FORM FURNISHED OR APPROVED BY THE DEPARTMENT  AND SHALL INCLUDE:
+  (A) THE EMPLOYER'S NAME AND REGISTRATION NUMBER;
+  (B)  THE  ADDRESS  OF THE EMPLOYER TO WHICH A REQUEST FOR REMUNERATION AND EMPLOYMENT  INFORMATION  WITH  RESPECT  TO  SUCH  EMPLOYEE  MUST  BE DIRECTED; AND
+  (C) SUCH OTHER INFORMATION AS IS REQUIRED BY THE COMMISSIONER.
   §  2.
-Subdivision 6 of section 195 of the labor law, as added by chap- ter 524 of the laws of 1989, is amended to read as follows:
-  6. notify any employee terminated from employment OR  WHOSE  SCHEDULED WORKING  HOURS  HAVE BEEN REDUCED, in writing, of the exact date of such termination OR REDUCTION IN SCHEDULED WORKING HOURS as well as the exact date of cancellation of employee benefits  connected  with  such  termi- nation  OR  REDUCTION.
-SUCH NOTICE SHALL ALSO INCLUDE INFORMATION ABOUT UNEMPLOYMENT BENEFITS UNDER ARTICLE EIGHTEEN OF THIS CHAPTER  FOR  WHICH SUCH  EMPLOYEE  MAY  BE  ELIGIBLE  IN ACCORDANCE WITH SUBDIVISION TWO OF SECTION FIVE HUNDRED NINETY OF THIS CHAPTER.
-In no case shall notice  of such  termination  OR  REDUCTION be provided more than five working days after the date of such termination OR REDUCTION.
-Failure  to  notify  an
+This  act  shall take effect on the sixtieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01131-01-3
- A. 398  2

- employee  of  cancellation  of  accident or health insurance subjects an employer to an additional penalty pursuant to section two hundred seven- teen of this chapter.
-  §  3.
-This  act  shall take effect on the sixtieth day after it shall have become a law.
+  LBD01131-02-3